cah-andrew-waldron/fhir-dev-days-notes/LunchAndLearn.md

      * Use FHIR for internal messaging
      * Steal terminology and reference data sets (Think: LOINC)
      * Think about FHIR as a way to link the pharmacy and provider more closely
+     * Use FHIR as a data model and data store